harshitsharmas84/Ecommerce-Follow-Along/README.md

   - `index.js`: Main server file handling API requests.
   - `package.json`: Manages backend dependencies.

-## 📝 Milestone 27: My Orders Page (Frontend)

-In this milestone, we focused on enhancing the user experience by providing a dedicated page where users can view their order history.

-**Objectives Achieved:**

-- **'My Orders' Page Creation:** Developed a new frontend component/page (`MyOrdersPage.js` or similar) specifically for displaying the logged-in user's orders.
-- **API Integration:** Implemented logic within the frontend page to send an authenticated GET request to the `/api/orders/my-orders` backend endpoint upon page load.
-- **User-Specific Data Fetching:** Ensured the request includes necessary authentication details (like a JWT token) so the backend can identify the user and return only _their_ orders.
-- **Order History Display:** Rendered the fetched list of orders on the page, typically showing key information like Order ID, Date, Total Amount, and Status for each order.
-- **Navigation Enhancement:** Added a "My Orders" link to the main navigation bar (e.g., in the `Navigation.js` component) to allow users easy access to their order history page.

-This milestone allows users to conveniently track and review their past purchases within the application.

-### 📂 Folder Structure (Highlighting M27 additions/modifications)

-The project structure remains largely the same, with key additions/updates in the frontend for this milestone:

-- `frontend/`: Contains the React application.
-- `public/`: Static assets like HTML files.
-- `src/`: React components and related files.
-- `Components/`: Contains the React components.
-- `Login/`: Contains the LoginPage component.
-- `SignUp/`: Contains the SignUpPage component.
-- `UserList/`: Contains the UserList component.
-- `Navigation/`: Contains the **updated** Navigation component (added 'My Orders' link).
-- `ProductCard.js`: Contains the ProductCard component.
-- `HomePage.js`: Contains the HomePage component.
-- `ProductForm.js`: Contains the ProductForm component.
-- `EditProductForm.js`: Contains the EditProductForm component.
-- `MyProducts.js`: Contains the MyProducts component.
-- `ProductInfo.js`: Contains the ProductInfo component.
-- `Cart.js`: Contains the Cart component.
-- `ProfilePage.js`: Contains the ProfilePage component.
-- `AddressForm.js`: Contains the AddressForm component.
-- `SelectAddress.js`: Contains the SelectAddress component.
-- `OrderConfirmation.js`: Contains the OrderConfirmation component.
-- `OrderSummary.js`: Contains the OrderSummary component.
-- `OrderList.js`: Contains the OrderList component (Potentially reused or refactored from M26, might be for Admins).
-- `OrderDetail.js`: Contains the OrderDetail component.
-- `MyOrdersPage.js`: **(New)** Contains the component to display the current user's orders.
-- `App.js`: Main application component (Routes updated for MyOrdersPage).
-- `index.js`: Entry point for the React app.
-- `package.json`: Manages frontend dependencies.
-- `tailwind.config.js`: Configuration for Tailwind CSS.
-- `backend/`: Contains the Node.js server.
-- `controllers/`: Contains controllers (orderController.js handles `/my-orders`).
-- `models/`: Contains the userModel.js, productModel.js, and orderModel.js files.
-- `routes/`: Contains routes (orderRoutes.js includes the `/my-orders` endpoint).
-- `middlewares/`: Contains the errorHandler.js and authMiddleware.js files (authMiddleware used to protect `/my-orders`).
-- `uploads/`: Directory for storing uploaded files.
-- `index.js`: Main server file handling API requests.
-- `package.json`: Manages backend dependencies.

 ## 📝 Milestone 28: Order Cancellation Feature

 In this milestone, the following objectives were achieved: